xexpanderx/conky-dashboard/README.md

 ## Configuration

 ### dashboard.lua
-You need to fill with your OpenWeather API, City and Country-code in `dashboard.lua` in order to fetch weather information:
+You need to fill in with your OpenWeatherMap API key, City and Country-code in `dashboard.lua` in order to fetch weather information:

     -- ### Api key ###
     api_key="[API_KEY]"